deercreeklabs/lancaster/README.md

 # Getting Started

 # API Documentation
-All public functions are in the `deercreeklabs.lancaster` namespace.
+All public vars, functions, and macros are in the `deercreeklabs.lancaster` namespace.
 All other namespaces should be considered private implementation details that may change.

 ## Creating and Manipulating Schema objects
 Lancaster schema objects are required for serialization and deserialization.